Archive for the ‘CA Southern - B’ Category

 may1_c2_billrest

-By afternoon we’d reached Hiker Oasis water cache, and it was full of water— we could have saved ourselves a lot of energy carrying heavy water loads.
+Later in the afternoon, came a very long climb up along Table Mountain.
+With our heavy packs, even Bill became so tired that he decided to stop and rest before our normal 3:30 Snickers break.
+I was glad to rest, too!
+Half an hour later, we reached the Hiker Oasis water cache.
+A lot of hikers were sort of collapsed around it, and the cache was full of water— we could have saved ourselves a lot of energy carrying heavy water loads.
 One guy was reading a book on Attila the Hun, so we ended up talking history for awhile.
+What was supposed to be a 10 minute break ended up being WAY longer!

 Note from Alexa: This is an insider family joke— Bill has been a big fan of Attila since I can remember and I grew up with I think a story about him every week or so.
 It is part of the reason, when I bought my bows, that I chose hand-crafted Hungarian imported archery recurves in the style the Huns had.